 Visiting Ninfa Gardens

-It is unfortunate that the year 2020, which ironically marks the 100th anniversary of the garden’s opening, has been tainted with the limitations of the COVID-19 pandemic.
-Under normal circumstances, the height of the tourist season would have begun in March and continued through the spring when the garden’s flora is in its full glory.
+It is unfortunate that the year 2020, which ironically marked the 100th anniversary of the garden’s opening, was tainted with the limitations of the COVID-19 pandemic.

-According to the official website, there are opening dates in May.
+According to the official website, the 2021 season looks promising with reservations available.
 Even under normal circumstances, the gardens are only open from March through November, and not daily.
 You must book a tour well in advance as they are very limited, especially in English.

 Official website for the Ninfa Gardens